cabrerahector/wordpress-popular-posts/readme.md

 1. Go to Appearance > Widgets, drag and drop the **WordPress Popular Posts** widget to your sidebar.
 Once you're done configuring it, hit the Save button.
 2. If you have a caching plugin installed on your site, flush its cache now so WPP can start tracking your site.
+3. If you have a plugin that minifies JavaScript (JS) installed on your site please read this FAQ: [Is WordPress Popular Posts compatible with plugins that minify/bundle JavaScript code?](https://github.com/cabrerahector/wordpress-popular-posts/wiki/5.-FAQ#is-wordpress-popular-posts-compatible-with-plugins-that-minifybundle-javascript-code)
-3. If you have a security / firewall plugin installed on your site, make sure you [allow WPP access to the REST API](https://wordpress.org/support/topic/wpp-does-not-count-properly/#post-10411163) so it can start tracking your site.
+4. If you have a security / firewall plugin installed on your site, make sure you [allow WPP access to the REST API](https://wordpress.org/support/topic/wpp-does-not-count-properly/#post-10411163) so it can start tracking your site.
-4. Go to Appearance > Editor.
+5. Go to Appearance > Editor.
 Under "Templates", click on `header.php` and make sure that the `<?php wp_head(); ?>` tag is present (should be right before the closing `</head>` tag).
-5. (Optional but highly recommended) Are you running a medium/high traffic site?
+6. (Optional but highly recommended) Are you running a medium/high traffic site?
 If so, it might be a good idea to check [these suggestions](https://github.com/cabrerahector/wordpress-popular-posts/wiki/7.-Performance) to make sure your site's performance stays up to par.

 That's it!